 Perhaps you are wondering about the best ways to recycle your mattress.
 You may not be able to effectively dispose of it.
 So, you need to use the best mattress disposal service in your area.
 If it’s your first time recycling a mattress, there’s no need to worry.
 This article has you covered.

 We’re here to help you and give you the right tips on how to recycle your mattress without causing environmental pollution.
 If you need a reliable mattress disposal service, you can call Rubbish Inc. and rent a 20-yard dumpster!

 Studies have shown that an average of 50,000 mattresses is dumped daily on landfills aside from other bulky items like couches, sofas, recliners, etc.

 Interestingly, you can still recycle about eighty percent of these mattresses.

 The landfills are overflowing, and there’s only so much they can hold.

 When landfills become full of old, new ones are made, further destroying animal habitations and reducing land that could have been used for more useful purposes.

-Once you’re ready to replace or upgrade your mattress, consider recycling it rather than dispose of your old mattress at your local dunghill.
+Once you’re ready to replace or upgrade your mattress, consider recycling it rather than disposing of it at your local dump.

 Mattresses pose a lot of problems on the dunghills, some of them include: